ldorigo/awesome-list-of-specialist-websites/readme.md

 [The Duct Tape Guys](http://www.octanecreative.com/ducttape/suitcase_interface/index.html) - Yup.
 A whole website.
 About duct tape.

+[The Calculator Home Page](https://www.calculator.org/) - Judging by the amount of entries in the database, this guys was really, *really* into digital calculators.

 ## Contribute

 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.